vmware-archive/bitfusion-license-manager-for-kubernetes/README.md

     flexdirect init -e Yes -l "..."

-on a virtual machine where no /etc/bitfusionio exists and then copy the resultant /etc/bitfusionio dorectory to the persistent volume, as in somthing
+on a virtual machine where no /etc/bitfusionio exists and then copy the resultant /etc/bitfusionio directory to the persistent volume, for example:
-like:

     cp -a /etc/bitfusionio /mnt/bitfusionio/license-n